 Honors & Awards

-- The Best Lawyers in America®, Employee Benefits (ERISA) Law and Litigation-ERISA
+- Best Lawyers®, Employee Benefits (ERISA) Law and Litigation-ERISA

-- Chambers USA, Employee Benefits & Executive Compensation, Band One (highest ranking), Ohio
+- Chambers USA, Employee Benefits & Executive Compensation, Band One, Ohio

 - Columbus Business First, "Forty Under 40," Class of 2000